Early Life and Education of David Attenborough: A Complete Timeline

 An overview of the childhood and early education of David Attenborough, highlighting the experiences that shaped the journey.

-May 1926: David Attenborough Born
+May 1926: David Attenborough's Birth

 Others born on this day/year

-1936: Lecture by Grey Owl
+1936: Influence of Grey Owl

-1945: Scholarship to Clare College, Cambridge
+1945: Attenborough at Clare College, Cambridge

 In 1945, David Attenborough won a scholarship to Clare College, Cambridge, to study geology and zoology.

-1947: National service in the Royal Navy
+1947: National Service in the Royal Navy

 In 1947, David Attenborough was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.